MicrosoftDocs/appcenter-docs/docs/push/rest-api.md

 + **All registered devices**: Sends notifications to all registered devices.
 + **Custom devices list**: Sends notifications to up to 20 devices (using the install IDs for the target devices).
-+ **Audiences**: Sends notifications to a segment of your app's registered device audience based on a set of device and custom properties.
++ **Audiences**: Sends notifications to a segment of your app's registered device audience.
+You'll build audiences based on a set of device and custom properties.

-App Center follows the philosophy of API-first.
-You can expect API support for everything you see in the portal.
+App Center follows the philosophy of API-first; you can expect to find API support for every capability exposed through the App Center portal.
 We have a [swagger](https://openapi.appcenter.ms) as well as documentation on [how to get started with our APIs](~/api-docs/index.md).

 ## Push API